Inspire Medical Systems (NYSE:INSP) Shares Gap Down Following Analyst Downgrade

-Shares of Inspire Medical Systems, Inc. (NYSE:INSP) gapped down before the market opened on Wednesday after Piper Sandler lowered their price target on the stock from $255.00 to $235.00.
-The stock had previously closed at $187.70, but opened at $175.26.
+Inspire Medical Systems, Inc. (NYSE:INSP)’s stock price gapped down before the market opened on Tuesday after Piper Sandler lowered their price target on the stock from $235.00 to $215.00.
+The stock had previously closed at $176.25, but opened at $160.00.
 Piper Sandler currently has an overweight rating on the stock.
-Inspire Medical Systems shares last traded at $181.45, with a volume of 2,066 shares changing hands.
+Inspire Medical Systems shares last traded at $166.50, with a volume of 3,508 shares changing hands.

-A number of other research analysts also recently weighed in on the stock.
-SVB Leerink reiterated a “buy” rating on shares of Inspire Medical Systems in a research report on Wednesday, June 23rd.
-Zacks Investment Research upgraded Inspire Medical Systems from a “sell” rating to a “hold” rating in a research report on Thursday, July 8th.
-Lake Street Capital lifted their price target on shares of Inspire Medical Systems from $250.00 to $260.00 and gave the company a “buy” rating in a research note on Wednesday, May 5th.
-Finally, Robert W. Baird reaffirmed a “buy” rating on shares of Inspire Medical Systems in a report on Sunday, April 25th.
-Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-Inspire Medical Systems presently has a consensus rating of “Buy” and a consensus price target of $178.27.
+A number of other brokerages also recently weighed in on INSP.
+Robert W. Baird reissued a “buy” rating on shares of Inspire Medical Systems in a report on Sunday, April 25th.
+Lake Street Capital increased their target price on shares of Inspire Medical Systems from $250.00 to $260.00 and gave the company a “buy” rating in a research note on Wednesday, May 5th.
+Zacks Investment Research downgraded Inspire Medical Systems from a “hold” rating to a “sell” rating in a research report on Tuesday.
+Finally, SVB Leerink reaffirmed a “buy” rating on shares of Inspire Medical Systems in a report on Wednesday, June 23rd.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and six have given a buy rating to the stock.
+Inspire Medical Systems currently has a consensus rating of “Buy” and an average price target of $176.45.

-Inspire Medical Systems (NYSE:INSP) last announced its quarterly earnings results on Tuesday, May 4th.
-The company reported ($0.60) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.66) by $0.06.
+Inspire Medical Systems (NYSE:INSP) last issued its quarterly earnings data on Tuesday, May 4th.
+The company reported ($0.60) EPS for the quarter, topping analysts’ consensus estimates of ($0.66) by $0.06.
 Inspire Medical Systems had a negative net margin of 42.54% and a negative return on equity of 24.99%.
-The business had revenue of $40.30 million during the quarter, compared to analysts’ expectations of $49.10 million.
-During the same period last year, the business earned ($0.67) earnings per share.
-The business’s revenue for the quarter was up 89.2% on a year-over-year basis.
-On average, analysts anticipate that Inspire Medical Systems, Inc. will post -2.16 EPS for the current year.
+The firm had revenue of $40.30 million for the quarter, compared to analyst estimates of $49.10 million.
+During the same quarter in the prior year, the firm earned ($0.67) EPS.
+The company’s revenue was up 89.2% on a year-over-year basis.
+As a group, sell-side analysts forecast that Inspire Medical Systems, Inc. will post -2.17 EPS for the current year.

 Inspire Medical Systems, Inc, a medical technology company, focuses on the development and commercialization of minimally invasive solutions for patients with obstructive sleep apnea (OSA) in the United States and Europe.
 It offers Inspire system, a neurostimulation technology that provides a safe and effective treatment for moderate to severe OSA.